 A major gripe that shocked me was the fact that the laser pointer was not pointing from the gun’s barrel.
 Whether this was intentional or a glitch, I was flabbergasted that my laser pointer was not aligned to my gun.
 I shot forward, but my bullets ran right.
 This became a major nuisance and certainly hindered the gameplay and enjoyment for me.
 The variety of actual destruction seemed very limited as well.
 Sheer force and firepower were the ultimate ways to push through the levels, and like I mentioned earlier, showcased the repetition and mundane livelihood of Neon Chrome.

 Though the visual offers a nice spin to the top-down shooter, the overall experience does lack some essential elements.
 The intentional repetition and high-level of difficulty for Neon Chrome is intriguing, but the lack of variety to the levels and obvious grinding can be a deterrent for many.
-For people who enjoy top-down shooters and want to try something new, this is a perfect fit.
+For people who enjoy top-down shooters and want to try something new, this is a perfect fit, especially for the Nintendo Switch.
 However, to the general player, this can be a mixed experience that could ultimately frustrate you instead of inspire you to hack in and try again.